agentzex/Python-Windows-utils/README.md

 windows_time_adjuster.py - can be used to adjust the windows system time and timezone

 windows_exec_startup_register.py - can be used to register or delete an executable on the windows startup directory or on windows registry startup key

+registry_finder.py - can be used to search for programs install and uninstall path strings in the windows registry (like Windows "Add/Remove Programs")